aws/eks-anywhere/docs/content/en/docs/reference/baremetal/netbooting-and-tinkerbell.md

 In particular, [TinkerbellDatacenterConfig fields]({{< relref "../clusterspec/baremetal/#tinkerbelldatacenterconfig-fields" >}}), [TinkerbellMachineConfig fields]({{< relref "../clusterspec/baremetal/#tinkerbellmachineconfig-fields" >}}), and [Tinkerbell Actions](https://docs.tinkerbell.org/actions/action-architecture/) can be added or modified.

 Tinkerbell actions vary based on the operating system you choose for your EKS Anywhere cluster.
-Actions are stored internally and not shown in the generated cluster specification file, so you must add those sections yourself to change from the defaults.
+Actions are stored internally and not shown in the generated cluster specification file, so you must add those sections yourself to change from the defaults (see [Ubuntu TinkerbellTemplateConfig example]({{< relref "../clusterspec/baremetal/#ubuntu-tinkerbelltemplateconfig-example" >}}) and [Bottlerocket TinkerbellTemplateConfig example]({{< relref "../clusterspec/baremetal/#bottlerocket-tinkerbelltemplateconfig-example" >}}) for details).

 In most cases, you don’t need to touch the default actions.
 However, you might want to modify an action (for example to change `kexec` to a `reboot` action if the hardware requires it) or add an action to further configure the installed system.